 Unless we contact you and obtain your consent for us to retain your personal data for a longer period, we will retain and delete your personal data as follows:

-Contact data will be retained for 6 months following the date of our last contact or dealing with you as part of your membership, at the end of which period it will be deleted from our systems.
+Contact data will be retained for 6 months following the date of our last contact or dealing with you as part of your enquiry, at the end of which period it will be deleted from our systems.

-Transaction data will be retained for 6 months following the date of our last contact or dealing with you as part of your membership, at the end of which period it will be deleted from our systems.
+Transaction data will be retained for 6 months following the date of our last contact or dealing with you as part of your enquiry, at the end of which period it will be deleted from our systems.

-Website data will be retained for 6 months following the date of our last contact or dealing with you as part of your membership, at the end of which period it will be deleted from our systems.
+Website data will be retained for 6 months following the date of our last contact or dealing with you as part of your enquiry, at the end of which period it will be deleted from our systems.

 Membership data will be retained for 6 months following the date of our last contact or dealing with you as part of your membership, at the end of which period it will be deleted from our systems.